nuclio/nuclio/docs/reference/triggers/v3iostream.md

 4. Select **Deploy** to deploy your function.

-After the deployment succeeds, check the logs of the function pods (see the **Logs** dashboard page) and watch the events being handled (see the **Events** dashboard page).
+After the deployment succeeds, check the logs of the function pods and see the information about the Nuclio events that are handled by the function.
+You can view the logs by running `kubectl` from a platform web-shell or a Jupyter Notebook service, or from the platform dashboard's **Logs** page (when the log-forwarder service is enabled).
 The logs should contain the following:
 ```
 { ... "message":"Got event","more":"shard_id=<shard ID> || body=shard-<shard ID>-record-<record ID> || worker_id=<worker ID>" ...}
 ```